How Do I Make My Wheels Last Longer?

-So here are a few things that will help increase the longevity and life of your wheels
+Here are a few ways to increase the longevity and life of your wheels:

 1. Wheel Rotation

-Rotating your wheels is one of the best things to do to increase the life of your wheels after a long day of sliding.
-If you’re into doing a slide one way consecutively (ex. heelside stand up slides) you may notice that some of your wheels are much smaller than others, sliding one way can cause this because you are setting all your weight on to one side of the board making those wheels wear more.
+Rotating your wheels is one of the best ways to increase the life of your wheels.
+If you tend to do one type of slide a lot consecutively (ex. heelside stand up slides), you may notice that some of your wheels are much smaller than others.
+Sliding one way more often causes uneven wear because the weight of your body is being primarily distributed on one side of your board more often than anywhere else.
+This in turn puts more weight on one wheel than all the others, causing uneven wear.
 The best way to fix this is to switch the position of the small wheels to the position of the large and vice versa.
 This helps you prevent uneven wear, keeping all your wheels relatively the same size will help them last much longer.

 *Skip to 1:15 in this video to find out how to effectively rotate your wheels!*